matwilso/matwilso.github.io/_posts/gpt-sim.md

 Train models directly from human preferences in source videos.
 Learn that humans don’t like spilling paint, or breaking vases, or burning their eggs.
 Learn how humans and animals move naturally.
 How humans are polite in letting others pass.

 This would be an incredible tool for accelerating progress across the whole field.
-We invest resources in creating and developing it and then it becomes a source of compounding growth.
-As it gets better, so do our capabilities, data, $, and time budgets.
+We would invest resources in creating and developing it and then it would become a source of compounding growth.
+As it gets better, so would our capabilities, data, $, and time budgets.

 Beyond just a training tool, it could form the basis of an internal model that the agent uses online during deployment.
-The agent would understand and interact with the world in terms of its high-fidelity physics model.
+The agent could understand and interact with the world in terms of its high-fidelity physics model.

-Humans can
+For example, humans can accurately predict what will happen if we bump our coffee cup near the edge of a table or how someone might respond if we bump *their coffee* near the edge of a table.
-accurately predict what will happen if we bump our coffee cup near the edge of our table or how someone might respond if we bump *their coffee* near the edge of the table.
+Our intuitive physics and psychology predictions are very good, despite the fact our information processing abilities are severely constrained by our hardware, the DNA bottleneck, and whatever we can learn in a single lifetime.
-We're pretty good at intuitive physics and psychology predictions like this.
+In theory, you can do much better---with digital brains, specially optimized to model these things, trained on orders of magnitude more data than you would ever encounter in a lifetime, with more memory and much higher accuracy representations.

-Yet our information processing abilities are severely constrained by our hardware, the DNA bottleneck, and whatever we can learn in a single lifetime.
+For example, such brains may be able to predict things like the precise trajectory of the mug and the splatter pattern the coffee will leave on the carpet based on the speed and angle of the bump, and the shape and fullness of the mug.
-In theory, you could do much better---with digital brains, specially optimized to model these things, trained on orders of magnitude more data than you would ever encounter in a lifetime, with more memory and much higher accuracy representations.
+They may be able to predict if the outdoor deck that all those people are standing on is about to collapse.

-Such brains could predict, for example, if the backyard deck that all those people are standing on is about to collapse.
+By having watched thousands of videos of structural failures like that on YouTube, including several videos of this [exact thing](https://www.youtube.com/results?search_query=deck+collapse), they might know all the tell-tale signs, like the overloading from too many people and the stress fracture in the wood.
-By having watched thousands of videos of structural failures like that on YouTube, including several videos of this [exact thing](https://www.youtube.com/results?search_query=deck+collapse), it will know all the tell-tale signs, like the overloading from too many people and the stress fracture in the wood (maybe not the most accurate full scenario, but it illustrates the point).
+What such brains could predict about human psychology is a bit worrying...

 If text-based-GPT is like having thousands of world experts to talk to, robot-embodied-YouTube-GPT would be like having thousands of world experts in the room with you.